bibincatchme/Manage-aws-vpc-with-terraform/Readme.md

 All done.
 The only thing that is left now, is to check if terraform is successfully installed, with the following command:

 $ terraform -v

+Please run "terraform init" for initializing a terraform.
+After that executing run " terraform apply"